tmplab/LJay/README.md

 /xy x y
-/allcolorbhor : 	Switch all Bhoreal Leds with given colour (0-127) /clsbhor :      	Switch off all bhoreal colors
+/allcolorbhor : 	Switch all Bhoreal Leds with given colour (0-127) /clsbhor :      	Switch off all bhoreal colors /padmode : 			Code not available yet in LJay.
+Different modes available for Bhoreal and Launchpad.
+"Prompt" = 10 ; "Myxo" = 2 ; "Midifile" = 3